fredsilvestre/bioinfoworkshop_epigenetics/README.md

 # Part3:

-- Running quality control from a fastq sequence (FASTQC)
+- Running quality control from a fastq sequence (FASTQC or Bioconductor)
-- Alignment to a reference genome with Bismark and Samtools
+- Alignment to a reference genome  (Bismark and Samtools)
-- Trimming with Trim Galore!
+- Trimming (Trim Galore! or Bioconductor)
 - DNA methylation analysis on real data with the methylkit package
+- Data visualisation (SeqMonk)